Webhooks

 Setup the Webhook Endpoint

-To start receiving Webhook events in your app create a Webhook endpoint handler to receive event data POST requests.
+To start receiving Webhook events in your app, create a Webhook endpoint handler to receive event data POST requests.

 Set up an HTTPS endpoint function that can accept Webhook requests with a POST method.
 For a sandbox setup you can use an HTTP endpoint.